Rise to Success: Career Highlights of James Franco

 In 2011, James Franco launched his first European art exhibition at Peres Projects in Berlin.

-In 2011, James Franco made his dance-theater directorial debut at New York's Stella Adler Studios, narrating all performances of "Collage," a mixed-media show featuring live dance, theater, music, and poetry.
-Additionally, he directed two short films for R.E.M. songs ("Blue" and "That Someone Is You") from their album Collapse into Now.
-He also continued his career as a filmmaker with The Broken Tower, which was screened at 2011's Los Angeles Film Festival.
+In 2011, James Franco made his dance-theater directorial debut with "Collage" at New York's Stella Adler Studios.
+He also directed two short films for R.E.M. and screened his docudrama, The Broken Tower, at the Los Angeles Film Festival.

 2011: Starring in Rise of the Planet of the Apes